 The wonders of science presented through bite-sized contemporary dance and slam poetry.

-SHORTS is also modular, each vignette can be presented individually or as a collective whole.
+The project is also modular, each vignette can be presented individually or as a collective whole.
 Liesel will work with the presenting partner to find the best format for each venue/presenter to allow for optimum use of space and engagement with audiences.

-SHORTS has an optional community engaged element which sees a group of local performers work alongside the professional dancers in the creation of their very own dance/science vignette.
+'Awesome: a state of wonder and fear' has an optional community engaged element which sees a group of local performers work alongside the professional dancers in the creation of their very own dance/science vignette.

 - Venue Format